Skip to content

 A diagram showing how RELiZORB connects to your feeding tube, with labels indicating flow from the pump to the patient.

-RELiZORB is indicated for use in pediatric patients (ages 1 year and above) and adult patients to hydrolyze fats in enteral formula.
+RELiZORB is indicated for use in pediatric (including neonates and infants) and adult patients to hydrolyze fats during enteral feeding.

 Warnings